sunnyxyf/Bayesian/README.md

 <h3>Install</h3>
 git clone git@https://github.com/sunnyxyf/Bayesian.git
 <h3>A Short Intrduction of Our Work</h3>
-Alternative Transcription Start Site (ATSS) is a major driving force for increasing the complexity of transcripts in human tissues.
-The change-point detection algorithms are the effective methods to investigate the longitudinal dataset like the relative ATSS usage as a percentage data, which could identify the time point dividing a time series into tow segments where each segment has its own statstical characteristics.
+<p>Alternative Transcription Start Site (ATSS) is a major driving force for increasing the complexity
+of transcripts in human tissues.
+The change-point detection algorithms are the effective methods to investigate the longitudinal dataset like the relative ATSS usage as a percentage data, which could identify the time point dividing a time series into tow segments where each segment has its own statstical characteristics.</p>
 In this paper,first, one change-point detection model is constructed for each differential ATSS event, the change points for these differential ATSS events are determined from the posterior distributions of τ (at a certain time point τ, which happened an abrupt variation in time series data and may represent